Most pregnancies and deliveries go smoothly; however some pregnancies need to be watched more closely than others.

 - Have a history of high blood pressure

 - Have diabetes

 - Have kidney problems

 - Have or had cancer

 We provide screenings, monitoring, education and care for mothers and their unborn babies who may be at risk for complications during pregnancy and childbirth.
-These include a variety of prenatal testing and diagnostics and other maternal-fetal medicine services:
+These include a variety of prenatal testing and diagnostics:

 - Carrier screenings for cystic fibrosis, Tay-Sachs and other genetic conditions